Data protection / Police

 Complain to the ICO

 You can complain to the ICO against a police force if you are unhappy with their response to your data protection complaint.
-See Liberty’s section on this, as well as the ICO’s information about making a complaint about an organisation here.
+See the relevant section on our subject access request page, as well as the ICO’s information page about making a complaint about an organisation.

 You should send your complaint to them within 3 months of your latest exchange with the police.
 The ICO will not investigate your concerns if there has been a delay in bringing the issue to their attention.